 Under recently promulgated Treasury regulations, if a stockholder recognizes a loss with respect to shares of \$2 million or more for a non-corporate stockholder or \$10 million or more for a corporate stockholder in any single taxable year (or a greater loss over a combination of years), the stockholder must file with the IRS a disclosure statement on Form 8886.
 Direct stockholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, stockholders of a RIC are not excepted.
 Future guidance may extend the current exception from this reporting requirement to stockholders of most or all RICs.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
-Recent legislation imposes significant monetary penalties for failure to comply with this reporting requirement.
+The American Jobs Creation Act of 2004 (the "2004 Tax Act") imposes significant monetary penalties for failure to comply with this reporting requirement.
 States may also have a similar reporting requirement.
 Stockholders should consult their tax advisors to determine the applicability of these regulations in light of their individual circumstances.